Jonezzyboy/solace/README.md

 ## Build Setup

-Locate the files then run this commands within the folder.
+Locate the files then run these commands within the folder.

 ``` bash
 # install dependencies